luciagomezll/epp_final_project_machine_labor/README.md

 `src` folder includes all the necessary code used in the analysis.

-* `data`: It contains part of the original data files used by @cengiz2022seeing.The paper uses the 1979-2019 CPS-Basic files and a subset of it, the 1979-2019 CPS-ORG.
-The full dataset contains around 24 million observations and the subset contains around 13 million observations.
-Given the constraint in my computer RAM, I randomly extracted 5% of the sample from the dataset 1979-2019 CPS-ORG by using Stata.
-I end up using 659,641 observations.
-I document it extensively in the $\LaTeX$ file of this project.
+* `data`: It contains part of the original data files used by [Cengiz, D., Dube, A., Lindner, A., & Zentler-Munro, D. (2022)](https://www.journals.uchicago.edu/doi/abs/10.1086/718497).The primary data used in this paper were obtained from the 1979-2019 Current Population Survey Outgoing Rotation Group (CPS-ORG), which comprises approximately 13 million observations.
+In order to facilitate the replication process, I extracted a random sample of 5% from the total number of observations, resulting in a sample size of 659,641.
+The process of obtaining the sample is documented extensively in the $\LaTeX$ file for this project.
-* `data_management`: It contains the code to clean the datasets for the analysis part.
+* `data_management`: It contains the code to clean the datasets before the `analysis`.
-* `analysis`: It contains the code for machine learning methods to predict who is affected by the policy of minimum wage changes
+* `analysis`: It contains the code to train the machine learning methods and to predict who is potencially affected by the minimum wage policy.
 * `final`: It contains the code to generate the final tables and figures.

 `tests` folder tests the functions in `data_management`and in `analysis`.

-`paper` folder contains the $\LaTeX$ file.
+`paper` folder contains the $\LaTeX$ files.

 Get started:
 =============